markwkiehl/blynk_blueprint_asset_tracking/README.md

 ## Firmware
 Cellular communication between the hardware and Blynk will utilize the [Blynk HTTPs API](https://docs.blynk.io/en/blynk.cloud/https-api-overview) to minimize cellular data usage. &nbsp; The Blynk library is not used nor needed.
 The Particle Boron cellular IoT device will publish a JSON string to the Particle Cloud, referencing a Particle webhook. &nbsp; The webhook reformats the data, and then sends it to the Blynk Cloud via an HTTP GET, updating the Blynk datastreams.

-Open the sketch [blynk_blueprint_asset_tracking.ino](https://raw.githubusercontent.com/markwkiehl/blynk_blueprint_asset_tracking/705f4a11bb6a908dc02d608ab2219f77a8baf27c/blynk_blueprint_asset_tracking.ino) from this repository in [Workbench](https://www.particle.io/workbench/) or other IDE. &nbsp; Install the library "Adafruit_GPS" as noted in the sketch.
+Open the sketch [blynk_blueprint_asset_tracking.ino](https://raw.githubusercontent.com/markwkiehl/blynk_blueprint_asset_tracking/705f4a11bb6a908dc02d608ab2219f77a8baf27c/blynk_blueprint_asset_tracking.ino) from this repository in [Workbench](https://www.particle.io/workbench/) or other IDE. &nbsp; Install the library "[Adafruit_GPS](https://github.com/adafruit/Adafruit-GPS-Library)" as noted in the sketch.  &nbsp; The [Adafruit_GPS](https://github.com/adafruit/Adafruit-GPS-Library) is compatable with the [Ultimate GPS FeatherWing](https://www.adafruit.com/product/3133), the [Adafruit Ultimate GPS module using MTK33x9 chipset](Adafruit Ultimate GPS GNSS with USB - 99 channel w/10 Hz updates), the [Adafruit Ultimate GPS Breakout - 66 channel w/10 Hz updates - PA1616S](https://www.adafruit.com/product/746), and the GPS chip(s) sold individually.

 In the sketch, find the code snippet shown below and update "BLYNK_AUTH_TOKEN" with your AuthToken obtained from activating a device from the Blueprint.